Click here to learn more about the Inuit experience of Residential Schools

 The curriculum packages are comprised of videos including Survivor testimonies, a Teacher’s Guide with six customizable Lesson Plans (12-24 hrs of activities), teacher resources and extension activities.
 The Edu-kit package contains a wall-mounted timeline, and timeline in the more-compact teacher bundle is in booklet format.

 Due to an overwhelming demand, our supply of the Edu-Kit has been depleted.
 We do have a supply of the Teachers’ Bundle which is a smaller version of the Edu-Kit but without the vinyl timeline banners.
-Please download the curriculum guide here.
+Please contact us at: email@example.com for more information.

 Aboriginal Healing Foundation